ycrc/ycrc.github.io/docs/clusters-at-yale/applications/easybuild.md

-# EasyBuild
+# Toolchains and EasyBuild

-We use a build and installation framework called [EasyBuild](https://easybuild.readthedocs.io/en/latest/) that connects the software we compile and maintain on the clusters with the [module system](modules) that makes it available to you.
+We use a build and installation framework called [EasyBuild](https://easybuild.readthedocs.io/en/latest/) that connects the software we compile and maintain on the clusters with the [module system](/clusters-at-yale/applications/modules) that makes it available to you.

 ## Toolchains